 Since 2008, the Program’s “Occasional Publications” series has featured limited publications of Graduate Humanities Program student and faculty work.

-The Nine Windows Anthology, written and edited by Fran Simone with Jeanette Ahangardezfooli, Beth Campbell, Steve Cook, Lin Yisheng, Martha Mozingo, Pan Ying, Kathryn Santiago, Celene Seymour, and Gabriealla Williamson.
+The Nine Windows Anthology, written and edited by Dr. Fran Simone with Jeanette Ahangardezfooli, Beth Campbell, Steve Cook, Lin Yisheng, Martha Mozingo, Pan Ying, Kathryn Santiago, Celene Seymour, and Gabriealla Williamson.

 To mark our 30th anniversary, students and faculty compiled a book of writings and other creative works by Graduate Humanities Program faculty and students involved in the Program over the past thirty years.
 The work, titled Constellations, and edited by Kathryn Santiago (’09) in collaboration with Penna Design, was printed by the University of Nebraska Press.
-More about the work is provided by Santiago in the Fall 2009 issue of Graduate Humanities, here (page 2).

 In her Preface, Santiago notes that as a creative work engendered by those living and working in the Appalachian mountains, the anthology challenges conventional notions of what constitutes the Appalachian arts: “Like many literary and artistic movements and styles, the Appalachian arts have had to fight for their place.
 Yet traditionally, many critics in and out of the region have narrowly defined Appalachian arts as rustic folk crafts.
 Consequently, to introduce innovative or modern techniques almost requires the art or the artist to lose the brand name ‘Appalachian.’ . . .
 The discussion of our region has historically taken place among those who have looked at it from outside with select information provided from residents.
 As this discussion transitioned from sensationalized writing to academic study, community involvement has deepened communication.
 For the past 30 years, the Marshall University Graduate Humanities Program has been a prime venue for this generations-long discussion through seminars and certificate programs for a diverse group of students and faculty.”